johnhof/mongoman/README.md

 ### `prop.index(key|value, [value])`

 Bind the key and value to the index attribute of the property.
-PRoviding only one parameter will set `index` equal to that parameter
+Providing only one parameter will set `index` equal to that parameter

 ```javascript
   schema.newProp = mon().index('unique', false).fin();